dynamicstrategies/cardano-reward-calculator/README.md

 #### 3 - How much Goes to Delegators
-The remaining stake pool rewards, that were generated during the epoch, and that do not go to pay for stake pool fees, gets distributed evenly amongs the delegators
+The remaining stake pool rewards, that were generated during the epoch, and that do not go to pay for stake pool fees, gets distributed evenly amongst the delegators

 #### 4 - Examples